ochinchina/supervisord/doc/doc-config.md

 Supervised program settings configured in [program:programName] section and include these options:

 - **command**.
-Command to supervise.
+Command for supervision.
 It can be given as full path to executable or can be calculated via PATH variable.
 Command line parameters also should be supplied in this string.
 - **process_name**. the process name
 - **numprocs**. number of process
-- **numprocs_start**. ??
+- **numprocs_start**. ?? (not supported)
 - **autostart**.
 Should be supervised command run on supervisord start?
 Defaults to **true**.
 - **startsecs**.
 The total number of seconds which the program needs to stay running after a startup to consider the start successful (moving the process from the STARTING state to the RUNNING state).
 Set to 0 to indicate that the program needn’t stay running for any particular amount of time.
 - **startretries**.
 The number of serial failure attempts that supervisord will allow when attempting to start the program before giving up and putting the process into an FATAL state.
 See Process States for explanation of the FATAL state.